Accomplished Cancer Malpractice Injury Lawyers

 When you partner with a firm like Janet, Janet & Suggs, you can rest easy, knowing you have a trusted ally on your side.
 In fact, we approach all of our clients with the same personal care and compassion we would for our own families.

-In our 40 years of experience pursuing high-level cases, JJS has recovered tens of millions of dollars in cancer misdiagnosis verdicts and settlements for our clients.
+In over 40 years of experience pursuing high-level cases, JJS has recovered tens of millions of dollars in cancer misdiagnosis verdicts and settlements for our clients.
 These cases have involved both delayed diagnoses and misdiagnoses of breast, lung, prostate and other types of cancer.

 Although our prior results can't guarantee future settlements, you can rest assured that the experienced medical malpractice attorneys at Janet, Janet & Suggs will remain committed to getting the best possible results for your case.
 Set up a complimentary legal consultation with our medical malpractice firm today and find out how to take the first step toward getting the compensation you deserve.